六级考试高分突破(模拟题库)(修订版)2

 C. cancer caused by contact with radioactive substances.

-D. longterm adverse effect of radioactive substances on their health.
+D. long term adverse effect of radioactive substances on their health.

 38. Which of the following statements is true about nuclear wastes according to the passage?